-Other benefits, approved by the Supervisory Board, comprise:
+Other benefits, approved by the Supervisory Board and which can be granted, comprise:

 - The potential allocation of stock options or performance-based shares, which is the subject of a special report as prescribed by Articles L. 225-184 and L. 225-197-4 of the Commercial Code.
-During the year just ended, no stock option or performance-based share plans were set up: - A so-called "Article 39" supplementary retirement scheme for members of the Management Board, senior managers and senior executives of the Group, set up by CMC SARL.
-Member of the Management Board concerned: Jean-Philippe Demaël, potential beneficiary of a retirement scheme; - Benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL for holders of an employment contract.
+During the year just ended, no stock option plans were set up.
+A performance-based share plan was established in February 2014 for the benefit of certain of the Group's senior executives.
+Corporate officers do not benefit from this plan; - A so-called "Article 39" supplementary retirement scheme for senior managers and senior executives of the Group, set up by CMC SARL.
+Jean-Philippe Demaël, member of the Management Board, is a potential beneficiary of this pension scheme, which is described in more detail under "Information on appointments held and on remuneration received during the financial year" in the Management Board report to the Combined General Meeting of 13 May 2015; - Benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL for holders of an employment contract.
 Members of the Management Board concerned: Jean-Philippe Demaël and Wilfrid Le Naour.
 Their value is separately disclosed in the Management Board report, just as the remuneration mentioned in this report is disclosed in its entirety and includes the salaries paid under employment contracts.

-The position of the Chairman of the Management Board is different, as he does not benefit from either stock options or performance-based shares.
-He is only remunerated in his capacity as Board member, without any other particular benefits, and has no employment contract.
+The position of the Chairman of the Management Board was different during the year just ended as he did not benefit from either stock options or performance-based shares.
+He was only remunerated in his capacity as Board member, without any other particular benefits, and had no employment contract.